whitesmith/qnorr/blueprints/default/files/README.md

 1. Install dependencies `npm install`

 ### Usage
-1. Clone this repo into your desired project folder
 1. `npm start` or `npm run dev` or `gulp` to start development environment
 1. `npm run production` to start production environment
 1. `npm run build` to build a production environment folder